 The Matalons acquired Bryden and Evelyn, one of Jamaica’s most prominent food and hardware distributors.
-They also acquired interests in garment manufacturing, Redimix Concrete, International Insurance Brokers, and galvanized sheeting manufacturing, and attempted to diversify into exports with their line of perfume and toilet water manufactured by Benjamin’s.
+They also developed interests in garment manufacturing, Redimix Concrete, International Insurance Brokers, and galvanised sheeting manufacturing.
+They even attempted to diversify into exports with their perfume and toilet water line manufactured by Benjamin’s.

-By 1977, the ICD Group of Companies had twenty-eight subsidiaries.
+By 1977, The ICD Group of Companies had 28 subsidiaries.
 Foreign investors in ICD included the Commonwealth Development Corporation and Japan’s Mitsubishi.